KiruiElisha/post-dated-cheque-erpnext/README.md

 ---

-## License

-This app is open-source and available under the [MIT License](LICENSE).

----

 ## Support

-For issues, questions, or further assistance, please open an issue on the [GitHub repository](https://github.com/yourusername/post_dated_cheque_app/issues) or contact the maintainers.
+For issues, questions, or further assistance, please open an issue on the [GitHub repository](https://aqiqsolutions.com/) or contact the maintainers.